q-viper/q-viper.github.io/_posts/2022-10-09-basics-of-multithreding-in-python.md

     Writer N: 14 | Wrote Line: 14

 Error happens!
 Why?
 Because the file `15.txt` was supposed to be created by the write function which is started later than the reader function.
-The reader function tries to read the file which is not created yet.
+The reader function tries to read the file which is not been created yet.

 ### Using `threading.Thread` Class
-We can create a thread by creating a child class of `threadin.Thread`.
+We can create a multi-threading in Python by by creating a child class of `threadin.Thread`.
 This way we can do thread stuff as well as write our own version of operations inside it.

 ```python